Did you know: you could have low stomach acid and not even realize it!?

 It means that the odds of you having low stomach acid is quite good.
 It’s also likely that your symptoms of low stomach acid are masquerading around as IBS or other gut issues.
 The simple act of increasing your stomach acid could alleviate a lot of your GI distress!
 Today, you’re going to learn how to do just that!

-You’ve got low stomach acid – what’s the big deal?
+Low stomach acid & IBS – what’s the connection?

 I know, the term low stomach acid seems quite benign.
 Harmless, really.